PavlyukVadim/criticaster.io/src/pages/posts/react/glossary/index.md

 #### ```useState```

-Is a Hook that lets you add React state to function components.
+Is a Hook that lets you add React state to function components:

 <details>
-  <summary> Example with useState 🔥</summary>
+  <summary> 🔎 example with useState ...</summary>

 ```js
 import React, { useState } from 'react'